modalitysystems/modalitysoftware-docs/twa/ModalityTeamsUsage.md

 ![alt text](images/usage/credentials.png "Analysis")

-Once connected you can proceed to the reports as before, but now the data will be showing information from your environment.
+Once connected you can proceed to the reports as before, but now you should be seeing information from your environment.